G-Node/g-node-portal/_sources/data_api_specification.txt

  * [samples_count] - number of points of the required range (an index of the end datapoint)
  * [downsample] - number of datapoints.
 This parameter is used to indicate whether downsampling is needed.
 The downsampling is applied on top of the selected data range using other parameters (if specified).

 *Note.
-Some reasonable combinations of these parameters (like ' ' or ' ' will return a correct response.
+Some reasonable combinations of these parameters (like 'start_time' and 'duration' or 'start_index' and 'end_time' will return a correct response.
 Using redundant number of parameters will lead to their disregard, useless combinations may throw a 400 bad request.*

 For example, send the following GET request

  ::

-    Request: GET /electrophysiology/analogsignal/11/?start_index=20&end_index=100&downsample=10
+    Request: GET /electrophysiology/analogsignal/11/?start_index=30&end_index=100&downsample=10

 to get the Analog Signal range with datapoints as of 30 to 100, downsampled from 71 points to 10:

  ::

+    HTTP SUCCESS (200)

     {
         "neo_id": "analogsignal_952",